Lajos Petri: Life

 Having passed the Matura examination, he started studying law in Budapest and began to take lectures on art history.
 He regularly attended the lectures of the art historian and art critic Gyula Pasteiner (1846 –1924); the philosopher, aesthete, translator and theatre critic Bernát Alexander (1850–1927); and literature historian Gusztáv Heinrich (1845–1922).
-During this period he was more interested in athletics rather than in art.
+During this period, he was more interested in athletics rather than in art.
 After having passed two basic exams (in German Rigorosum) in law, he continued his studies in Berlin.
 The German metropolis changed the young man's life.
-He attended the lectures of du Bois-Reymond and Heinrich Wölflin (1864–1945) the Swiss art historian.

-At the university library he read a lot by Shakespeare, Leo Tolstoy and Anton Chekhov and he had the opportunity to visit international exhibitions, which decisively directed him towards art.
+He attended the lectures of du Bois-Reymond and Heinrich Wölflin (1864–1945), the Swiss art historian.
+At the university library, he read a lot by Shakespeare, Leo Tolstoy and Anton Chekhov and he had the opportunity to visit international exhibitions, which decisively directed him towards art.
 He decided to become a sculptor.
-He returned home to announce his decision to his father who would not share his enthusiasm.
+He returned home to announce his decision to his father, who would not share his enthusiasm.
 He was made to stay at his father's house.
 Two bitter years passed by, yet he promised his mother that he would not go against his father's will, and he finished his university studies.
-In May 1907 he obtained his degree at the faculty of law yet already in the week of the graduation ceremony he left the family home and – with the recommendation of a remote relative of his – he met the sculptor Eduard Telcs (Ede Teltsch, 1872–1948).
-Telcs who had studied at the Academy of Fine Arts Vienna accepted Pick as an apprentice.
+In May 1907 he obtained his degree at the faculty of law, yet already in the week of the graduation ceremony he left the family home and – with the recommendation of a remote relative of his – he met the sculptor Eduard Telcs (Ede Teltsch, 1872–1948).
+Telcs, who had studied at the Academy of Fine Arts Vienna accepted Pick as an apprentice.

-Pick's characteristic style developed during the two years that he spent at the atelier of Telcs and he learnt a lot from him.
+Pick's characteristic style developed during the two years that he spent at the atelier of Telcs, and he learnt a lot from him.
 As he writes: “He [Telcs] taught me to respect art, to despise the inferior devices meant for effect and to recognise the worthlessness of kitsch” – and he adds – “What I learnt from him is that the artist shall be honest regarding his emotions and trustworthy when he creates a piece of art.
-Beside these it is indifferent what we will call conservatism or modernism or whatever movement.
+Besides these, it is indifferent what we will call conservatism or modernism or whatever movement.
 The question is how much an artist has got to say and to what extent he is able to express it”.

 Petri moved to Belgium so that he could establish his own atelier in Brussels and so that he could introduce himself in an international milieu.
 In Brussels at the height of the history of Belgian sculpture, he himself influenced several artists.
-He made acquaintance with Jules Lagae (1862–1931) and Egide Rombeaux (1865–1942) who frequently visited him in his atelier.
+He made acquaintance with Jules Lagae (1862–1931) and Egide Rombeaux (1865–1942), who frequently visited him in his atelier.
 Later he described how his style changed in the following way: